armin-reichert/pacman/README.md

 ### Clyde

-Clyde attacks Pac-Man directly (like Blink) if his straight line distance from Pac-Man is more than 8 tiles.
+Clyde attacks Pac-Man directly (like Blinky) if his straight line distance from Pac-Man is more than 8 tiles.
 If closer, he goes into scattering mode:

 ```java
 public static Navigation chaseLikeClyde(Ghost clyde, PacMan pacMan) {